The Gunning Fog index is a commonly cited readability formula. Find out what the scores mean and how you can best use it.

 The formula for Gunning Fog is 0.4 [(words/sentences) + 100 (complex words/words)].
 Complex words are those containing three or more syllables.

-The calculation's simplicity is immediately apparent.
+The calculation's simplicity is instantly apparent.
 At the time, ease of calculation was of especial importance.
 The calculation was manual.
 The Gunning Fog formula could be followed and applied by anybody.
 No equipment was needed.

 When is the Gunning Fog Index most useful?

-The Index is useful in helping researchers write papers.
+GF can help researchers write papers.
 For example, clarity is important for the acceptance of abstracts.
 Gunning Fog can help reduce their difficulty.

-Given the fierce academic competition, this may be appealing to researchers.
+This may be appealing to researchers.
 Even more for high ranking, international medical journals.

 Research examining editorial policies came up with improvements.
 These included writers being made aware of their use of the index.
 The authors describe the Gunning Fog Index as 'easily interpreted’.
 They propose standards for article readability. e.g. Journal of X will only publish papers with a Gunning Index of less than 16.